 - 35% of your score is based on payment history

 - 30% is based on the percent of total credit used

 - 15% is based on the average age of all accounts

 - 10% is based on new credit applications and credit inquiries

 - 10% is based on the number and type of credit accounts

 Many people struggle with this.
 It is easy to forget to pay your account by the due date.
 Technology has fortunately helped with this as nowadays you can set a digital reminder.

-Your goal should always be to keep it as close to 0% as possible.
-Having a budget is key.
+If that sounds hard, remember that having a budget is key.
 Sometimes it is necessary to make multiple payments during the month.
 By paying the credit card off regularly you will ensure your balance is always low (or zero).

 If you follow our philosophy on credit cards, you should only be using credit cards to spend money you have in your bank account and never spend money that it not accounted for in your budget.
 Racking up credit card debt can destroy dreams of financial freedom!

-Average Account Age
+An Older Average Account Age Is Better

 The total average “age” of your accounts is factored into your credit score.
 They average the total amount of time that your accounts have been open.
 This includes private loans, student loans, and credit cards.
 The “older” your accounts are the higher your score will be.